skrey/yellow-extensions/core/README.md

 ---
 Title: Example page
 ---
-This website is made with Datenstrom Yellow:
+This website is made with [yellow].

 [yellow version]
 ```